aaditya-saibewar/aaditya-saibewar.github.io/_pages/about.md

 I completed my Master's in Artificial Intelligence at IIT Hyderabad, where my thesis focused on optimization — specifically, conditional optimal transport.

 Beyond my core work, I'm interested in graph machine learning, reinforcement learning, and optimization for generative models.
-More broadly, my interests span empirical and theoretical research on LLMs, as well as ML applications in healthcare and finance.
+More broadly, my interests span empirical and theoretical research on LLMs, as well as ML applications in healthcare and finance😄!

-Outside of research, I enjoy movies, traveling and sports — especially football, cricket, table tennis, running, volleyball, and badminton.
-Blog posts on travel stories and ML coming soon!
+Outside of research, I enjoy movies, traveling ✈️  and sports 🏈🏏🏓 — especially football, cricket, table tennis, running, volleyball, and badminton.
+Blog posts on travel stories and ML coming soon 😂!